Beacon Project

 BEKON's continuous fermentation process forms the heart of the new plant.
 It achieves even higher biogas yields and impresses with its high degree of automation.

-With the appropriate purity, organic waste can be completely processed into high-quality compost.
+With appropriate purity, organic waste can be completely converted into high-quality compost.
 This means that biowaste can already be recycled in a closed cycle.
 However, energy can also be recovered from this closed cycle by means of fermentation, without any loss of quality in the compost.
 Despite this enormous economic and ecological potential, the public hardly recognises biowaste as a valuable resource or even as an energy source.
-Despite the energy transition and although fermentation processes have been on the market for a long time, only around 33% of separately collected biowaste was used for sustainable energy production in Germany in 2020, according to the BMUV.
+Despite the energy transition and although biogas processes have been on the market for a long time, only around 33% of separately collected biowaste was used for sustainable energy production in Germany in 2020, according to the BMUV.
 This is particularly remarkable, as composting has been established throughout the country for decades.
-We therefore hope that our Nieheim beacon project will also raise awareness of biogas production from waste as an important component of the energy transition.
+We therefore hope that our Nieheim flagship project will also raise awareness of biogas production from waste as an important component of the energy transition.

 Synergies of the Eggersmann Group